yduartep/angular-multiversion-onedomain/README.md

 ## Start Prod server on Nginx

-Run `docker-compose -f prod.yml` to deploy both apps in nginx server.
+Run `docker-compose -f docker-compose.prod.yml up --build` to deploy both apps in nginx server.
 The source code of the `angularjs_demo` app will be minified (css & js files) before to be deployed.
 The source code of the `angular6_demo` app will be compiled for prod environment before to be deployed.